luk036/ellipsoid-method/ellipsoid.md

 Central Cut
 -----------

--   A Special case of deep cut when $\beta = 0$
+-   It is a special case of deep cut where $\beta = 0$

--   Deserve a separate implement because it is much simplier.
+-   It is worth implementing it separately, as it is much simpler.

 -   Let $\tilde{g} = Q\,g$, $\tau = \sqrt{\kappa\cdot\omega}$,